islamMuhamed/newgit/README.md

-# getTest

-Read my first README file
+# it's a new Repo